BritishGeologicalSurvey/etlhelper/docs/index.rst

 The ``chunk_size``, ``commit_chunks`` and ``on_error`` parameters can
 all be set.
 A tuple with counts of rows processed and failed is returned.

+Note that the target table must already exist.
+If it doesn’t, you can use ``execute`` with a ``CREATE TABLE IF NOT EXISTS ...`` statement to create it first.
+See the recipes for examples.

 Combining ``iter_rows`` with ``load``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~